bobheadxi/timelines/web/README.md

 The API schema is defined in [`../graphql/schema.graphql`](../graphql/schema.graphql).

-Typescript definitions for the web app are generated using [Apollo-Tooling](https://github.com/apollographql/apollo-tooling), though the generated code still needs a small wrapper layer on top - see [`./src/lib/queries/repos.tsx`](src/lib/queries/repos.tsx).
+GraphQL API Typescript definitions for the web app are generated using [Apollo-Tooling](https://github.com/apollographql/apollo-tooling), though the generated code still needs a small wrapper layer on top - see [`./src/lib/queries/repos.tsx`](src/lib/queries/repos.tsx).
 To update the generated